frejur/stroustrup-ppp-drills/Chapter 4/ch04_review.md

 When you want to test the equality of a variable or expression against a list of many values.

 ### What are some common problems with switch-statements?
-Limited use: the conditions must be constant expressions.\
+Limited use: the conditions must be constant expressions of an integral type (e.g. no strings).\
 Gotcha: Forgetting to add 'break' after each case block.

 ### Anatomy and order of operations of a for loop header.